akullpp/awesome-java/README.md

 - [JGraphX](https://github.com/jgraph/jgraphx) - Library for visualizing (mainly Swing) and interacting with node-edge graphs.
 - [Mines Java Toolkit](https://github.com/MinesJTK/jtk) - Library for geophysical scientific computation, visualization and digital signal analysis.
 - [Morpheus](http://www.zavtech.com/morpheus/docs) - Provides a versatile two-dimensional memory efficient tabular data structure called a DataFrame to enable efficient in-memory analytics for scientific computing on the JVM.
+- [Orson-Charts](https://github.com/jfree/orson-charts) - Generates a wide variety of 3D charts that can be displayed with Swing and JavaFX or exported to PDF, SVG, PNG and JPEG.
 - [Tablesaw](https://github.com/lwhite1/tablesaw) - Includes a data-frame, an embedded column store, and hundreds of methods to transform, summarize, or filter data.
 - [XChart](https://github.com/knowm/XChart) - A light-weight library for plotting data.
 Many customizable chart types are available.